TalaoDAO/context/README.md

 All attributes are optional except vc.credentialSubject.givenName and vc.credentialSubject.familyName.

-vc.expirationDates is displayed by default.
+vc.expirationDate is displayed by default.

 ### Schema